wsa-2002/Online-Mine-Sweeper/be/README.md

 ```shell
 brew install go
 ```
-or visit https://go.dev/doc/install and download package that fix your OS.
+or visit https://go.dev/doc/install and download package that fit your OS.

 ### Start
 ```shell